ExpressLRS/Docs/docs/quick-start/firmware-options.md

 HOME_WIFI_SSID
 HOME_WIFI_PASSWORD
 ```
-Set these to have the "Wifi Update" mode try to connect to an existing wifi network first using these credentials before creating an access point.
-Configure them with the wifi settings for where you'll be flashing your firmware, to save the step of switching wifi networks during the flashing process.
+Set these to have the "Wifi Update" mode try to connect to an existing wifi network using these credentials.
+Configure them with the wifi settings for where you'll be flashing your firmware, to save the step of switching wifi networks on your computer or phone during the flashing process.
+If the device is unable to connect to this network, it will create its own network.

 ## Other Options